Oregon State University: Ecampus (online)

-OSU Portland Center (offices, classrooms and meeting spaces)
+OSU Portland Center (Downtown Portland)

 In 2017, Oregon State University's Portland headquarters were relocated to the newly renovated Meier & Frank building.
-The building features offices, classrooms and meeting spaces; which fill the entire second floor of the historic downtown Portland building.
-Located just across the street from downtown Portland's Pioneer Square are offices for the OSU Extension Service, the OSU Foundation, the OSU Alumni Association, and the OSU Athletics department.
-The downtown location provides the university with a more central location, in the state's largest city, to maintain a base of operations.
-Aside from offices, the second floor also provides classroom space for teaching, research and meeting space for outreach engagement - similar to the work at OSU's other campuses in Corvallis and Bend.
+The historic building features modern offices, classrooms and meeting spaces; which fill the entire second floor of what is now known as the Portland Building.
+Located next to downtown Portland's Pioneer Square, the OSU Portland Center accommodates offices for the OSU Extension Service, the OSU Foundation, the OSU Alumni Association, and the OSU Athletics Department.
+The downtown building provides the university with a more central location, in the state's largest city, to maintain a base of operations.
+Aside from offices, the second floor also provides classroom space for teaching, research and meeting space for outreach engagement.
+Its use is similar to the work at OSU's other campuses in Corvallis and Bend.
 Executives and university scientists working on major initiatives, such as the Marine Studies Initiative, use the space for lectures and international conferences.

 The OSU Portland Center is also an important part of the OSU Advantage partnership.
 The partnership brings members of private industry, from throughout the world, to Portland to discuss proposed commercialization initiatives.

+Hatfield Marine Science Center (Newport)

+Recognized as one of the top marine laboratories in the nation, OSU's Hatfield Marine Science Center has been a fixture in Newport, Oregon for over 50 years.
+The campus serves as an oceanographic research base for six state and federal agencies and also a resource for K-12 educators and the public.
+OSU's agriculture, oceanography and marine science students have an opportunity to serve as summer interns at the Newport campus, while post-graduate students participate in a wide array of research programs year-around.

+A $16.5 million project to build a 34,000-square-foot dormitory for OSU's post-graduate students, staff and visiting professionals was completed in 2025.
+The complex includes 70+ studio-style apartments and a small number of two-bedroom apartments near the Newport campus.

+Food Innovation Center (Portland)

+The College of Agriculture operates the Food Innovation Center (FIC) at its facility in Portland's Naito Parkway.
+The center is dedicated to helping Oregon's food manufacturers turn culinary innovations into commercially successful products.
+Researchers at the center offer services in product development, food safety, packaging design, marketing, and business plan development.
+The center operates as a collaboration between the College of Agricultural Sciences and the Oregon Department of Agriculture.

+FIC was the first urban agricultural experiment station in the nation and is a unique resource for a wide array of food and beverage companies.
+FIC operates in a 33,000-square-foot, state-of-the-art facility and supports the state's $5 billion agriculture industry.